 MAN 4671 Special Topics in International Business (MA) (3).
 For groups of students who wish to study intensively a particular topic, or a limited number of topics, in international business, not offered elsewhere in the curriculum.
-Prerequisites: A grade of "C" or higher in MAN 3025 or equivalent, permission of Department Chair.
+Prerequisites: Students must complete a minimum of 45 credit hours.